 In addition, our oncology team may often recommend a neoadjuvant strategy, in which therapy is given before a primary treatment.
 For example, radiation or chemotherapy may be used to shrink a tumor before surgery.
 This may make it possible to perform minimally invasive procedures rather than more invasive ones, reducing trauma and improving patient outcomes.

-Our infusion centers in Orange and Costa Mesa provide the most advanced and personalized care to patients undergoing chemotherapy.
+Our infusion centers in Orange, Costa Mesa and Yorba Linda provide the most advanced and personalized care to patients undergoing chemotherapy.
 The infusion center at the UCI Health Cancer Center — Newport, in particular, was designed to provide a tranquil, healing environment.